Raoul Wallenberg – World War II hero

 Wallenberg’s humanitarian achievements live on, a continuing reminder that every individual has a responsibility in the fight against racism.
 They show the importance of personal courage and of taking a stand – because one individual can make a difference.

-There are also many schools around the world named after Raoul Wallenberg.
-There is, for example, Raoul Wallenberg High School in Brooklyn, New York; Raoul Wallenberg Human Szakkozepiskola es Gimnazium in Budapest, Hungary; and Raoul-Wallenberg-Oberschule in Berlin, Germany.
+There are also many schools around the world named after Raoul Wallenberg, like the Raoul Wallenberg High School in San Francisco (United States), or the Raoul-Wallenberg-Oberschule in Berlin(Germany).

 Raoul Wallenberg – biography in brief